 Cancellations: To receive a full refund, a written request to drop/withdraw from a course must be received by the Program Coordinator by 5pm, 7 business days prior to the event.

-Scott Lazenby, Ph.D.: Scott is the current City Manager of Lake Oswego.
-Prior to that, he was the City Manager of Sandy, Oregon for 20 years.
+Scott Lazenby, Ph.D.: Scott has had a forty-year career in city management, most recently serving as city manager of Lake Oswego and Sandy, Oregon.
 Scott is past-president of the Oregon City/County Management Association, and has local government experience in Washington and Arizona.
 In addition to his PhD in Public Administration and Policy from PSU’s Hatfield School of Government in 2007, Scott has also written several novels featuring public service protagonists.

 Joe Hertzberg: Joe is currently a partner in Solid Ground Consulting and was formerly on the Political Science faculty at Yale University.
 He has worked in Oregon for more than 25 years, specializing in strategy, leadership, and organization.
 He has helped many local governments set goals and decide how to work together effectively, including Portland, Beaverton, Bend, Lake Oswego, Oregon City, Tigard, Wilsonville – and Los Angeles.